 Cozy Quilt Cinema is a warm, emotionally-driven movie podcast hosted by Beth and Michelle, a couple who explore films through personal vibes, feminist frameworks, and heartfelt conversation.
 From horror classics to indie gems, we stitch together cinematic stories with wit, warmth, and real talk.
-We often apply the Castellini Test, a tongue-in-cheek feminist film metric created by Bri Castellini, to examine how movies measure up in terms of representation, agency, and nuance.
-Learn more about Bri and the test Here.
+At the end of the episode, we give The Stitch Count which looks through three lenses, the Castellini Test, a tongue-in-cheek feminist film metric created by Bri Castellini, (Learn more about Bri and the test Here).
+Inclusivity & Gaze and The Tremors Gold Standard.

 ‘Tis the season for giving and apparently taking.
 Beth and Michelle burrow in on the couch to watch the “haves” be callous, while the “have-nots” give them their comeuppance.
 It’s a journey from statue-beladen stairways and dirty-Santa-beard salmon, but not as long as you might think.
 This movie isn't quite robin hood, but it’s all still very satisfying.